News / Why Your Ball Pythons Aren't Selling (And What ...

 When an animal sits unsold for six months, the costs add up:

 Feeding costs.
-A ball python eating a medium rat every two weeks costs roughly $3-4 per feeding.
-Over six months, that's $40-50 just in food.
+A ball python eating a medium rat every two weeks runs roughly $3-4 per feeding.
+Over six months, that's $40-50 in food alone.

 Rack space.
 Every tub occupied by a slow mover is a tub that can't hold something else.
 If you're at capacity, this limits your production.